 Set in Hungary's south-western corner by the Croatian border, Pécs brims with culture and history.
 Right in town, the Cella Septichora Visitor Centre displays remains dating back to Roman Sopianae, including graves from the early Christian era, a UNESCO Heritage Site.
-The Ottomans left behind Pasha Qasim mosque, a minaret and Turkish baths, while works by leading artists connected with Pécs - Post-Impressionist Tivadar Csontváry and Op-Art pioneer Victor Vasarely - are displayed in their own galleries along Museum Street.
+The Ottomans left behind Pasha Qasim mosque, a minaret and Turkish baths.
 Elsewhere in town, the Zsolnay Cultural Quarter has been created around the factory where the renowned namesake ceramics were made.
 Today it's a museum with workshop displays, alongside the Labor interactive science exhibition, a puppet theatre and a concert venue.

 Villány can trace its wine cultivation back to the Romans.
 In the 1500s, Serbs brought Kadarka grapes and know-how of red wine making.
 Long, hot summers did the rest - Hungary's fiery south basks in a sub-Mediterranean climate.
-Winemaking dynasties date back generations, producing the Villányi Franc and Portugieser for which the area is best known.

-Cellars and press houses can be visited, creative gastronomy sampled and vinotherapy treatments enjoyed at high-end spas.
 You'll also find healing waters at nearby Harkány, helping cure sufferers of rheumatism for 200 years.
-There's more active recreation at Orfű lakes, an unparallelled panorama, too, and great hiking in the Mecsek hills.
+There's more active recreation at Orfú lakes, an unparallelled panorama, too, and great hiking in the Mecsek hills.